orphiano-0/orphiano-0/README.md

 ###

 <p align="left">✨ Creating bugs since 2021.
-It's been years for me in creating tech-problems haha. <br>📚 I'm currently learning Web-Development and Cloud Computing.
+It's been years for me on creating tech-problems haha. <br>📚 I'm currently learning Web-Development and Cloud Computing.
 As of now, I took interest on Machine Learning and hoping to understand it more.<br>🎯 Goals: An aspiring Software Engineer and a writer.<br>⚡ In my free time I read books; self-help and philosophical books and articles.<br>

 ###